 I think you have already answered your own question.
 The little "humph" clearly communicates disrespect.
 What would have happened to a lady-in-waiting at Queen Victoria’s court if she had responded with a "humph" to one of the Queen’s requests?
 You are the Queen in your house and Daddy is the King.
 All the little ones are servants in training.

 It is good to have a schedule of chores and activities and responsibilities posted so that everyone knows what is expected of them, but there will always be extra things to do which cannot be put on a chart.
 The children should be happy (if not inwardly, at least outwardly) to perform these tasks for Mommy.
-A "humph" from a young child needs a visit from the switch.
-You will need to determine for yourself at what age the switch is put away and other forms of discipline are imposed.

-Question: What about discipline for the eight year old boy?
+Question: What about discipline for the eight-year-old boy?
 If he does not do his chores, or if he does something he has been told not to do, then is waiting until his father gets home for the discipline a good idea, or is that waiting too long?

-The Father rules the family.
-The mother administrates the household according to father’s rules.
 Punishment delayed loses its proper force, and introduces other forces.
 So explain the law, administer the punishment, and go on with the day.
 Otherwise, the day may be ruined as everyone is just waiting "until Father gets home."
 There may be some things which need to be adjudicated by Father, but Mother should be able to handle most matters.
 Mother can give her court report when Father gets home, and he can make any further adjustments at that time.

-Question: My thirteen year old son is slower in Math, so I let him set the pace.
+Question: My thirteen-year-old son is slower in math, so I let him set the pace.
 He is also "allergic" to pencils and I am wondering how much is enough writing for him this year.
 I do not want to encourage laziness, but I also do not want to exasperate him!

-One of the most challenging things which I have dealt with in our homeschooling is a boy (ages ten to fifteen) who seemed allergic to academic pursuit.
+One of the most challenging things which I have dealt with in our homeschooling is a boy (ages ten to fifteen) who seemed allergic to academic pursuits.
 One of our five children was like this.
 He has plenty of inertia: If he is at rest, then he tends to stay at rest, but once you get him moving, he keeps on moving.
 It is the "get him moving" part which is the difficulty.
 Somewhere along the way, someone failed to install a starter motor, so we had to crank him to "get him moving."
 Like you said, we certainly did not want to encourage his laziness, nor exasperate him, yet we needed to "get him moving" and challenge him.
 If it is any encouragement to you, our son is now a good writer.
 When he turned fifteen, he discovered that he could write creatively, and he even discovered he enjoyed writing — somewhat, though we are still trying to get that newly installed starter motor to work more consistently.